Monsterlud/KitchenCounter/README.md

 ## Build Status
 - in progress; started 05/21
+- ORDER section is in progress
-- order section is in progress
+- the sharing function in the ORDER section is in progress
 - I have later plans to move the database to cloud storage; for now the DB is stored on device

 ## Code Style